grubaughlab/CT-SARS-CoV-2/update2/README.md

 ![European clade](Picture4.png)

 ### Potential seeds of viral spread
-Finally, one of the genomes (Yale-012) groups together with other 12 sequenced by our team, which were found to group with genomes of viruses most likely introduced from Washington state (see Update 1).
+Finally, one of the genomes (Yale-012) groups together with other 12 sequenced by our team, which were found to group with genomes of viruses most likely introduced in a [coast-to-coast SARS-CoV-2 transmission](https://www.medrxiv.org/content/10.1101/2020.03.25.20043828v1) from the Washington state.
 These CT samples were collected from patients residents of several distinct locations in Connecticut, such as the sourthern towns/cities of New Haven, West Haven, Greenwich, Woodbridge, and Stratford, as well as Bethlehem, Litchfield, and Berlin, in the northern part.
 ![WA clade](Picture5.png)

 # The bottom line